U.S. Stocks Slide After Trump Signals Further Delays to China Deal

-The Dow Jones Industrial Average fell more than 300 points Tuesday after President Trump suggested a trade war with China could continue well into next year as he threatened new tariffs on several more countries.
+The Dow Jones Industrial Average fell more than 350 points Tuesday after President Trump suggested a trade war with China could continue well into next year while also threatening new tariffs on several more countries.

-All 30 stocks in the blue-chip index fell, from tech giant Apple to pharmaceutical company Merck.
-The index's 1.1% decline would be its first drop of more than 1% since early October, if the losses hold through the closing bell.
+Twenty-nine of the 30 stocks in the blue-chip index fell, from tech giant Apple to drugstore owner Walgreens Boots Alliance.
+The index's 1.3% decline would be its first drop of more than 1% since early October, if the losses hold through the closing bell.

 The Dow and other major indexes pulled back after Mr. Trump said he had "no deadline" for reaching a trade accord with China during a meeting with the North Atlantic Treaty Organization secretary-general.
 He added that he liked "the idea of waiting until after the election" to reach a deal.